+The Epidemiology unit of the Ministry of Health is the unit responsible for surveillance of hepatitis infection.
 The HPV vaccination was introduced to the national immunization schedule in 2017.
 Two doses of recombinant quadrivalent vaccine are now given, 6 months apart, to all girls on completion of 10 years of age (grade 6).
-In the year 2021 coverage of completion of the 2nd dose was 69%.
-Hepatitis B vaccination is included in the National Immunization Programme on completion of 2nd 4th and 6th months of age.
+In the year 2021 coverage of completion of the 2nd dose was 69% 10.